vincent-kk/albatrion/README.md

 ## Overview

-**Altovion** is a monorepo that gathers **TypeScript / JavaScript packages running on React**, striving for high speed and reliability.
+**Albatrion** is a monorepo that gathers **TypeScript / JavaScript packages running on React**, striving for high speed and reliability.
 It includes various utilities and ancillary code to ensure stable performance and high trust in production environments.

 ---